pjotrp/biogems.info/doc/statistics.md

 ```

 We take ./data/biogems.yaml as the starting point for fetching all the git
 repositories.
-After creating bioyems.yaml1 this will happen with
+After creating ./data/bioyems.yaml this happens with

 ```sh
 ./scripts/update_statistics.sh